-Soon after you start exercising, you’ll begin to see and feel the benefits that physical activity can have on your body and well-being.
+If you exercise regularly, you’ll begin to see and feel the benefits it can have on your body and well-being quickly.

-Regular exercise has been shown to significantly improve your health (1).
+Regular exercise has been shown to improve your health significantly.

-And that’s not all — it can also help you maintain good energy levels (9).
+And that’s not all.
+It can also help you maintain good energy levels.

-In short, exercise is powerful and can change your life.
+In short, exercise is powerful and can help improve your life.

-Summary: Exercise can improve mental function, reduce your risk of chronic disease and help you lose weight.
+Exercise can help to improve mental function, reduce your risk for chronic disease and manage your weight.

 There are various types of exercise, including:

-- Aerobic: Usually the core of any fitness program, it includes periods of continuous movement.
-Examples include swimming, running and dancing.
+- Aerobic.
+The core of any fitness program should include some form of continuous movement.
+Examples include swimming, running, and dancing.

-- Strength: Helps increase muscle power and strength.
-Examples include resistance training, plyometrics, weight lifting and sprinting.
+- Strength.
+These exercises help increase muscle power and strength.
+Examples include resistance training, plyometrics, weightlifting, and sprinting.

-- Calisthenics: Basic body movements done without gym equipment and at a medium aerobic pace.
-Examples include lunges, sit-ups, push-ups and pull-ups.
+- Calisthenics.
+These moves are usually performed without gym equipment using large muscle groups.
+They’re done at a medium aerobic pace.
+Examples include lunges, situps, pushups, and pullups.

-- High-intensity interval training (HIIT): Includes repetitions of short bursts of high-intensity exercise followed by low-intensity exercises or rest periods.
+- High-intensity interval training (HIIT).
+This type of exercise includes repetitions of short bursts of high-intensity exercise followed by low-intensity exercises or rest periods.

-- Boot camps: Timed-based, high-intensity circuits that combine aerobic and resistance exercises.
+- Boot camps.
+These are timed-based, high-intensity circuits that combine aerobic and resistance exercises.

-- Balance or stability: Strengthens muscles and improves body coordination.
-Examples include Pilates, tai chi poses and core-strengthening exercises.
+- Balance or stability.
+These exercises are designed to strengthen muscles and improves body coordination.
+Examples include Pilates, tai chi poses, and core-strengthening exercises.

-- Flexibility: Aides muscle recovery, maintains range of motion and prevents injuries.
+- Flexibility.
+These types of exercises help muscle recovery, maintain range of motion, and prevent injuries.
 Examples include yoga or individual muscle-stretch movements.

-Summary: Common types of exercise include aerobic, strength, calisthenics, HIIT, boot camps, flexibility and stability.
+Common types of exercise include aerobic, strength, calisthenics, HIIT, boot camps, flexibility, and stability.
 You can do them individually or combined.

-It’s important to consider a few things before you start an exercise routine.
+It’s essential to consider a few things before starting a new workout routine.

-This is particularly important for those who are not used to strenuous physical activities, as well as individuals aged 45 and over.
+This is particularly important for those new to strenuous and vigorous physical activities.

-An early checkup can detect any health problems or conditions that could put you at risk of an injury during exercise.
+An early checkup can detect any health problems or conditions that could put you at risk for an injury during exercise.

-It can also help you optimize your workout, making it easier for you and your personal trainer to understand your limitations and create an exercise plan tailored to your particular needs.
+It can also help you optimize your workout, making it easier for you and your personal trainer, if you choose to work with one, to understand your limitations and create an exercise plan tailored to your particular needs.

 One way to do this is to start with a plan of easy steps to follow.
 Then you can continue building on it as your fitness level improves.

-For example, if your goal is to finish a five-kilometer run, you can start by building a plan that includes shorter runs.
+For example, if your goal is to finish a 5-kilometer run, you can start by building a plan that includes shorter runs.

-Once you are able to finish those short runs, increase the distance until you can run the whole five kilometers continuously.
+Once you can finish those short runs, increase the distance until you can run the whole 5 kilometers in one session.

-Starting with small goals will not only increase your chances of success, it will also keep you motivated every step of the way.
+Starting with small achievable goals will increase your chances of success and keep you motivated every step of the way.

-It seems to be easier for people to maintain an exercise routine in the long term if they make it a habit and do it regularly (10).
+It seems to be easier for people to maintain an exercise routine in the long term if they make it a habit and do it regularly.